3d Print Technologies and Projects

 3d Technology: Fused Deposition Modeling (FDM) or Fused Filament Fabrication.
 It is an additive process.

 Type of Filament: Polylactic Acid (PLA).
 It is a corn or sugar based thermoplastic.
 It is commercially compostable.
-It will deteriorate over time and is not food safe.
+It will deteriorate over time, heat will warp it, and is not food safe.

 The Process..
 In a Nutshell